 HIV and gender-based violence (GBV) are syndemic.
 HIV epidemic control cannot be achieved without addressing gender inequality and GBV.

-USAID implements activities to prevent GBV, enhance the safety of GBV survivors, and support survivors with services to remain HIV-negative or to start HIV treatment.
+USAID implements activities to prevent GBV, enhance the safety of GBV survivors, and supports survivors with services to remain HIV-negative or to start HIV treatment.